 Currently, an intermediary is responsible for determining whether IR35 applies and, if it does, it is liable for paying income tax and NICs through PAYE on the basis that the contractor is an employee of the intermediary/PSC.

-However, if the contractor is a sole director and shareholder of the PSC the contractor can pay themselves a large part of the fees paid to the PSC, by way of a dividend rather than as salary and thereby pay less tax (as the rate of tax on dividend is less than the rate of income tax on salary) and no NICs are payable.
+However, if the contractor is a sole director and shareholder of the PSC the contractor can pay themselves a large part of the fees paid to the PSC, by way of a dividend rather than as salary and thereby pay less tax (as the rate of tax on dividends is less than the rate of income tax on salary) and no NICs are payable.

 If the PSC determines incorrectly that IR35 does not apply, it will be liable for any underpaid tax and associated penalties and interest.